 In love, pleasure was linked to the deification of the person who bestowed it and was the truly human passion.
 It is being finally revoked as a value judgment conditioned by sexuality.
 In the enraptured adoration of the lover, as in the boundless admiration shown in return by the beloved, the actual servitude of the woman was endlessly transfigured.
 Again and again, the sexes were reconciled on the basis of their recognition of this servitude: the woman seemed freely to accept her defeat, the man to grant her victory.
 (Dialectic of Enlightenment, p.
 87)

 Sade’s take is quite different.
-He disparages love, not as phony compensation for women’s subjection, but because it rests on fear of them:
+He disparages love, not as a phony compensation to women for their subjection, but because it rests on fear of them:

 It is certain that our spirit of chivalrous courtship, which comically offers our homage to an object made only to satisfy our need – it is certain, I say, that this spirit stems from the reverence our ancestors once had for women because of their profession as prophetesses in town and country.
 Through terror, aversion became worship, and chivalry was nurtured in the womb of superstition.
 But this reverence never existed in nature, and it would be a waste of time to seek it there.
 The inferiority of that sex to ours is too well founded ever to give us a sound motive to respect it, and the love which arises from that blind reverence is, like it, a prejudice.
 (Juliette, p.
 178)